 At Cornerstone Animal Hospital, we vaccinate each pet after a thorough physical examination by our veterinarians.
 We use the best vaccines available to protect your canine and feline companions.
 Timely vaccinations are very important to the prevention of many life-threatening diseases and will help ensure the quality of your pet’s health.
 An immunization schedule based upon your pet’s needs will be recommended by veterinarians at Cornerstone Animal Hospital to ensure that your pet is protected.
 The frequency of immunizations will depend on your pet’s age, vaccination history, type of vaccine used, and the duration of the protection of the vaccine.

-In order to make preventive health care and vaccinations more affordable, we provide vaccinations at discounted rates on every Wednesdays during vaccine clinics at 1.0 pm to 5.0 pm at our pet Hospital.
+In order to make preventive health care and vaccinations more affordable, we provide vaccinations at discounted rates on Tuesdays and Thursdays from 1pm to 4pm.
 We recommend prior appointments for the vaccine clinics, however walk-ins are welcome.

 At Cornerstone Animal Hospital the animal care team make sure that your dogs be protected against rabies, distemper, hepatitis, leptospirosis, parainfluenza, parvo virus and kennel cough.
 Clients with hunting dogs may consider Lyme vaccine too.
 At Cornerstone Animal Hospital the following vaccination protocol is used as part of the complete preventive health management.